clairedeng/clairedeng.github.io/_posts/2021-07-07-Java-Fundamental.md

 //empty string and null string
-//an empty string is a Java object which holds the string length 0. str.length() == 0 || str.equals("")
+//an empty string is a Java object which holds the string length 0.
+//the length method yields to num of code units required for a given string in the UTF-16 encoding str.length() == 0 || str.equals("")

+//get the number of code points int cpCount = greeting.codePointCount(0, greeting.length());

+//s.charAt(n) returns the code unit at position n, n is between 0 and s.length() - 1
+char first = greeting.charAt(0);

+//get the ith code point
+int index = greeting.offsetByCodePoints(0,i);
+int cp = greeting.codePointAt(index);

 //null: no object is currently associated with the variable if(str == null)